Introduction: understanding structured data formats

-Let’s cut to the chase.
 You’re here because you want to know whether JSON-LD or Microdata is the better choice for your website’s structured data.
-I’ve been implementing both formats for years, and honestly?
-The answer isn’t as straightforward as you might hope.
+I’ve been implementing both formats for years, and the answer isn’t as simple as you might hope.

-Think of structured data as the secret language between your website and search engines.
-It’s like giving Google a cheat sheet about your content – what it means, not just what it says.
-And here’s where things get interesting: you’ve got two main ways to speak this language, and they’re about as different as writing a note versus recording a voice memo.
+Structured data is a language between your website and search engines.
+It gives Google a cheat sheet about your content: what it means, not just what it says.
+You have two main ways to speak this language, and they’re about as different as writing a note versus recording a voice memo.

-My experience with structured data started back in 2015 when I was trying to get rich snippets for a client’s recipe website.
-Back then, Microdata was king, and JSON-LD was this new kid on the block that everyone was curious about but nobody really trusted.
-Fast forward to today, and the tables have turned dramatically.
+My work with structured data started in 2015, when I was trying to get rich snippets for a client’s recipe website.
+Back then Microdata was king, and JSON-LD was the new arrival that everyone was curious about but nobody really trusted.
+Today the tables have turned.

 Did you know?
-According to Web Data Commons research, structured data adoption has grown exponentially, with millions of websites now using either JSON-LD, Microdata, or RDFa formats to improve their search visibility.
+According to Web Data Commons research, structured data adoption has grown quickly, with millions of websites now using JSON-LD, Microdata, or RDFa formats to improve their search visibility.

 But why should you care?
-Well, if you’re running any kind of website in 2025 – whether it’s an e-commerce store, a local business site, or even a personal blog – structured data can be the difference between showing up as a boring blue link in search results or standing out with star ratings, prices, availability, and other eye-catching details.
+If you’re running any kind of website in 2025, whether it’s an e-commerce store, a local business site, or a personal blog, structured data can be the difference between showing up as a plain blue link in search results or standing out with star ratings, prices, availability, and other details that catch the eye.

-The real question isn’t whether you should use structured data (spoiler: you absolutely should), but which format will give you the best results with the least headache.
-And that’s exactly what we’re going to unpack today.
+The question isn’t whether you should use structured data (you absolutely should), but which format will give you the best results with the least hassle.
+That’s what we’re going to cover.

 What is JSON-LD

 JSON-LD stands for JavaScript Object Notation for Linked Data.
-Sounds fancy, right?
-But strip away the jargon, and it’s essentially a way to add structured data to your page using a script tag.
-You know what’s brilliant about this?
-You don’t have to touch your existing HTML at all.
+Sounds fancy, but strip away the jargon and it’s a way to add structured data to your page using a script tag.
+The best part: you don’t have to touch your existing HTML at all.

-Picture this: you’ve got a beautifully designed product page, and your designer would have a meltdown if you started adding weird attributes all over the HTML.
-With JSON-LD, you simply drop a script block anywhere on the page (though typically in the head or at the end of the body), and boom – you’re done.
+Picture a beautifully designed product page.
+Your designer would have a meltdown if you started adding odd attributes all over the HTML.
+With JSON-LD, you drop a script block anywhere on the page (usually in the head or at the end of the body), and you’re done.

 Here’s what it looks like in practice: